BBC Sessions (Cocteau Twins album)

-BBC Sessions is an album of BBC studio recordings by the band Cocteau Twins released in 1999 by Bella Union in the UK and Rykodisc in the USA.
+BBC Sessions is an album of BBC studio recordings by the band Cocteau Twins released in 1999 by Bella Union in the UK and Rykodisc in the US.
 The album spanned the band's career from the early 1980s through the 1990s.
-Much of the first disk was taken from a series of early 1980s Peel sessions.
-The second disk contained several tracks recorded during the group's performance on the 1980s Radio 1 series Saturday Live.
+Much of the first disc was taken from a series of early 1980s Peel sessions.
+The second disc contained several tracks recorded during the group's performance on the 1980s Radio 1 series Saturday Live.
 The compilation peaked at No. 87 on the UK Albums Chart.